Zarthus/Reconcile/docs/example_module.py.md

 By default it has it's module name as `self.module_name` and `self.db_dir` accessable and the following public callbacks:
 `on_module_load(self)`, `on_module_unload(self)`, `on_privmsg(self, channel, nick, message)`, `on_action(self, channel, nick, action)`,
-`on_command(self, channel, nick, command, commandtext, mod=False, admin=False)`
+`on_command(self, channel, nick, command, commandtext, mod=False, admin=False)`, `on_numeric(self, numeric, data)`

-To respond to users, you can use the methods `reply_channel(channel, nick, message)`, where nick may be None, and it will not preceed the message with the users nickname.
+To respond to users, you can use the method `reply_target(target, nick, message)`, where nick may be None, and it will not preceed the message with the users nickname.
-Be careful your bot does not trigger fantasy commands accidentally if you choose to not use it.
+Be careful your bot does not trigger fantasy commands accidentally if you choose to not use a `nick` parameter, prefixing your message with something at all times is recommended.

 For a more personal message, you can use `reply_notice(nick, message)` -- sending a notice to the user.

+Last method of communicating is `reply_action(target, action)`, sending a CTCP ACTION to the target.
+Sparing use of this is recommended, as it is not rate limited.

-To get a metadata entry from the config, use `getMetadata("metadata")`
+To get a metadata entry from the config, use `getMetadata("metadata")`, and by default any configuration that matches your class name from the config is loaded in `self.module_data`.

 Last is the `requireApiKey("apiname")` to be placed in the on_module_load callback, for a proper example of this please see the class below.